rened/juliawithpackages/README.md

 ## Per-project, declarative Julia package installations

-**juliawithpackagesi**, or `jwp` for short, allows to declaratively specify which Julia packages a project should use, with exact version or commit details.
+**juliawithpackages**, or `jwp` for short, allows to declaratively specify which Julia packages a project should use, with exact version or commit details.

 `jwp` will install the specified packages (if necessary) and start 'julia' with exactly these packages available.